 BOKAMOSO EDUCATION TRUST

 Providing a platform to fund children’s education/

 The Bokamoso Education Trust invests in the future of children in need.
-Its sole purpose is to offer each child hope, and a better tomorrow through education.
-Bokamosa believes that a world-class education gives every child the opportunity to achieve their full potential and commits to helping them find that pathway to their future.
+Its sole purpose is to offer each child hope, and a better tomorrow, through education.
+Bokamoso believes that a world-class education gives every child the opportunity to achieve their full potential and commits to helping them find the pathway to their future.

 Bokamoso believes that anyone can make a significant difference to South Africa’s future and aims to provide an accountable platform for anyone, from individual monthly donors to large corporations, whose contributions are combined and mobilised towards the educational costs of its beneficiary children.

 Their primary vision is to provide the necessary financial support for each child’s education (Grade 000 to 12).
 The Trust also facilitates the opportunity for donors to take an active and personal role in the beneficiary child’s development through mentorship, should they wish to do so.

 BETHANY HOUSE TRUST